-Foreign investment in India is governed by the Foreign Exchange Management Act, 1999 and the rules and regulations made thereunder from time to time ("FEMA") including the Foreign Exchange Management (Non-debt Instruments) Rules, 2019 (as amended from time to time), issued under FEMA (the "NDI Rules").
+Foreign investment in India is governed by the Foreign Exchange Management Act, 1999 and the rules and regulations thereunder (FEMA), including the Foreign Exchange Management (Non-debt Instruments) Rules, 2019 (as amended from time to time) (the NDI Rules).
 Accordingly, all Indian persons (including Indian companies) either looking to receive foreign investment or having foreign investment are required to comply with these laws and regulations including entry route norms, sectoral caps, investment limits and pricing guidelines, as applicable.

-The Government of India has recently reviewed its foreign investment regime with the objective of curbing opportunistic takeovers and acquisitions of Indian companies due to the current COVID 19 pandemic.
-On April 17, 2020, the Ministry of Commerce, Government of India issued Press Note 3 (2020 Series) ("PN 3/20") to amend the extant Foreign Direct Investment Policy ("FDI Policy").
-The concomitant amendments made to the NDI Rules ("NDI Amendment Rules") pursuant to PN 3/20 came into effect from April 22, 2020.
+The Government of India has reviewed its foreign investment regime of India with the objective of curbing opportunistic takeovers and acquisitions of Indian companies due to the COVID 19 pandemic.
+On April 17, 2020, the Ministry of Commerce, Government of India issued Press Note 3 (2020 Series) (PN 3/20) amending the then extant Foreign Direct Investment Policy (FDI Policy).
+The concomitant amendments made to the NDI Rules (NDI Amendment Rules) pursuant to PN 3/20 came into effect on April 22, 2020.
+Related amendments have also been made to the FDI Policy on October 15, 2020.

 The foreign direct investment laws in India as they stood prior to the NDI Amendment Rules, provided that a person being a citizen of Bangladesh or Pakistan or being an entity incorporated in Bangladesh or Pakistan cannot invest in an Indian company without the prior approval of the Government of India.
 Further, any citizen of Pakistan or an entity incorporated in Pakistan is not permitted to invest in defense, space, atomic energy and sectors or activities prohibited for foreign investment at all.
-The NDI Amendment Rules read with PN 3/20 expand the scope of these restrictions briefly summarized below:
+The NDI Amendment Rules read with PN 3/20 expand the scope of these restrictions briefly summarised below:

-- An entity of a country sharing land border with India or the beneficial owner of an investment into India who is situated in or is a citizen of any such country, shall invest in an entity in India only with the prior approval of the Government of India. - In the event of the transfer of ownership of any existing or future foreign investment in an entity in India, directly or indirectly, resulting in the beneficial ownership falling within the above restriction, such subsequent change in beneficial ownership shall also require prior approval of the Government of India.
+An entity of a country sharing land border with India or the beneficial owner of an investment

+- into India who is situated in or is a citizen of any such country, shall invest in an entity in India only with the prior approval of the Government of India. - In the event of the transfer of ownership of any existing or future foreign investment in an entity in India, directly or indirectly, resulting in the beneficial ownership falling within the above restriction, such subsequent change in beneficial ownership shall also require prior approval of the Government of India.